gmalit/CustomerManagementApp/ReadMe.md

 </log4net>
 ```

-This ensures logs are stored in Logs/CustomerApp.log, which can be useful for troubleshooting.
+This ensures logs are stored in C:\CATALIS\logs\app.log, which can be useful for troubleshooting.

 # Database Setup